herreraja/herreraja.github.io/_posts/2020-05-24-never-a-mvp.md

 author:     "Ja.Herrera"
 header-img: "img/posts/post-23052020-memgramm-header.png"
 comments: true
-tags: [ frontend,Backend, flutter, firebase, golang ]
+tags: [ frontend, Backend, flutter, firebase, golang ]
 ---

 I recently released an app for improving English for Spanish speakers.
 The app is called `[MemGramm]`(https://play.google.com/store/apps/details?id=com.zancocho.spanglishcards) and it is currently available on Android.
 It took me a couple of weekends to build the app but a year to finish it.
 I built it for me and the idea is quite simple and not imaginative at all: English flashcards.
 However, it has a bit of engineering under the facade.